mikeroyal/Podcasting-Guide/README.md

 [CastersoundBoard](https://github.com/covarianttensor/CasterSoundboard) is an open source soundboard for hot-keying and playing back sounds for podcasting.

+[REAPER](https://www.reaper.fm/) is a complete digital audio production application for computers, offering a full multitrack audio and MIDI recording, editing, processing, mixing and mastering toolset.
+REAPER supports a vast range of hardware, digital formats and plugins, and can be comprehensively extended, scripted and modified.

+[SonoBus](https://sonobus.net) is an easy to use application for streaming high-quality, low-latency peer-to-peer audio between devices over the internet or a local network.

+[Avid Pro Tools](https://www.avid.com/pro-tools) is a digital audio workstation for mixing Dolby Atmos or other 3D audio for film or TV, working in a large mixing stage or a small editing suite.

+[Adobe Audition](https://www.adobe.com/products/audition.html) is a digital audio workstation with tools for color, audio, and graphics, Premiere Pro works seamlessly with other apps and services, including After Effects, Adobe Audition, and Adobe Stock.

+[Image-Line FL Studio](https://www.image-line.com/fl-studio/) is a digital audio workstation for mixing audio and music sequencing developed by Image-Line.

+[Propellerhead Reason](https://www.reasonstudios.com/) is a digital audio workstation with tools you need for creative music production, recording, sequencing and mixing.

+[Cockos Reaper](https://www.cockos.com/reaper/) is a full, flexible feature set digital audio workstation with tools used for commercial/home studios, broadcast, location recording, education, science/research, sound design, game development, and more.

+[PreSonus Studio One](https://www.presonus.com/products/studio-one) is a digital audio workstation application, used to create, record, mix and master music and other audio.

+[Steinberg Cubase](https://new.steinberg.net/cubase/) is a digital audio workstation developed by Steinberg for music/MIDI recording and arranging/editing of audio.

+[Digital Performer](https://motu.com/products/software/dp/) is a digital audio workstation and music sequencer software package.
+It's can recording, editing, arranging, mixing, mastering, MIDI, and more.
+Digital Performer will take your music to its highest level, thanks to sophisticated features like Stretch Audio (powered by Zynaptiq’s ZTX PRO technology), live triggering and looping.

+[Sonic Visualiser](https://www.sonicvisualiser.org) is a free, open-source application for Windows, Linux, and Mac, designed to be the first program you reach for when want to study a music recording closely.

+[JACK2](https://github.com/jackaudio/jack2) is a C++ version of the JACK low-latency audio server for multi-processor machines.
+It is a new implementation of the JACK server core features that aims at removing some limitations of the JACK1 design.
+The activation system has been changed for a data flow model and lock-free programming techniques for graph access have been used to have a more dynamic and robust system.

+[JACK Audio Connection Kit AKA JACK](https://jackaudio.org/) is a professional sound server daemon that provides real-time, low-latency connections for both audio and MIDI data between applications that implement its API.
+JACK can be configured to send audio data over a network to a main machine, which then outputs the audio to a physical device.
+This can be useful to mix audio from a number of linked computers without requiring additional cables or hardware mixers, and keeping the audio path digital for as long as possible.

 [PipeWire](https://pipewire.org) is a server and user space API to deal with multimedia pipelines.It provides a low-latency, graph based processing engine on top of audio and video devices that can be used to support the use cases currently handled by both pulseaudio and JACK.
 PipeWire was designed with a powerful security model that makes interacting with audio and video devices from containerized applications easy.
 Nodes in the graph can be implemented as separate processes, communicating with sockets and exchanging multimedia content using fd passing.

-[REAPER](https://www.reaper.fm/) is a complete digital audio production application for computers, offering a full multitrack audio and MIDI recording, editing, processing, mixing and mastering toolset.REAPER supports a vast range of hardware, digital formats and plugins, and can be comprehensively extended, scripted and modified.

-[JACK Audio Connection Kit AKA JACK](https://jackaudio.org/) is a professional sound server daemon that provides real-time, low-latency connections for both audio and MIDI data between applications that implement its API.
-JACK can be configured to send audio data over a network to a "master" machine, which then outputs the audio to a physical device.
-This can be useful to mix audio from a number of "slave" computers without requiring additional cables or hardware mixers, and keeping the audio path digital for as long as possible.

 [Ardour](http://ardour.org/) is an open source, collaborative effort of a worldwide team including musicians, programmers, and professional recording engineers.
 Development is transparent — anyone can watch our work as it happens.
 Like a good piece of vintage hardware, you can open the box and look inside.